thomaskrause/task-picker/README.md

 be online to collect the tasks from the sources, there is no local task storage or cache.

+This is a desktop application using the <https://www.egui.rs/> GUI framework.

 ## Sources for tasks

 Currently, the following task/issue trackers are supported: